EVENT VIDEOS ARE CRUCIAL TO A SUCCESSFUL EVENT MARKETING CAMPAIGN

 When looking at options it helps to break up your event marketing campaign into three segments and then slotting the video package that best suits that segment:

-Teaser videos – incorporate footage from past events and testimonials from attendees, keynote speakers and exhibitors, all edited to inspiring music.
+- Teaser videos – incorporate footage from past events and testimonials from attendees, keynote speakers and exhibitors, all edited to inspiring music.
 A teaser video captures the excitement of your event with a promise of bigger things to come.
+We recommend 1 or 2 event videographers for such content, however this is dependent on the scale of the event.

-Keynote speaker announcement videos – This is a chance for your keynote speakers to announce the exciting topics they will cover at your event.
+- Keynote speaker announcement videos – This is a chance for your keynote speakers to announce the exciting topics they will cover at your event.
+We commend of a team of 2 event videographers for this content.

-Live videos – Maintain the buzz with live feeds of events happening throughout the day.
+- Live videos – Maintain the buzz with live feeds of events happening throughout the day.
 This is particularly important in events where there are multiple presentations/demonstrations taking place over several days.
 They can be broadcast through your event app and your website and these videos are a selling point for attracting more exhibitors to your event.
+You will require a number of event videographers for this content, speak to us about your key objectives

 Videos are assets that maintain their value long after the event has finished.
 They provide a cost effective means of marketing your event over a period of time beyond the weekend or week that the event is on.
 Footage shoot on the day can be reedited into different formats and reused over and over.